coder/coder/docs/admin/auth.md

 If your OpenID Connect provider supports roles claims, you can configure Coder to synchronize roles in your auth provider to roles within Coder.

-There are two ways you can configure group sync:
+There are 2 ways to do role sync.
+Server Flags assign site wide roles, and runtime org role sync assigns organization roles

 <div class="tabs">

 ## Server Flags

-First, confirm that your OIDC provider is sending a roles claim by logging in with OIDC and visiting the following URL:
+First, confirm that your OIDC provider is sending a roles claim by logging in with OIDC and visiting the following URL with an `Owner` account:

 ```text
 https://[coder.example.com]/api/v2/debug/[your-username]/debug-link